ben-tinc/lextract/README.md

 pip install nltk
 ```

-Afterwards download the german language data for nltk to a folder 'nltk_data'
+Afterwards download the german language data for nltk to a folder 'nltk_data/'
 in the directory, where lextract.py resides.

 ## Basic Usage

+This script assumes that you have language data in the directory `./nltk_data/` and your source files a directory `./source/`.
 You can start it on the console like this:

 ```
 python3 lextract.py
 ```

+Most directories used can be specified via parameters.
-View its usage notes by specifying the --help parameter:
+View more detailed usage notes by specifying the --help parameter:

 ```
 python3 lextract.py --help